 Halfway up is the painting of Emperor Franz I. Stephan von Lothringen surrounded by his

 rap band scientific advisers.

 The floor starts with Gallery 21 and the world revealed only through microscopes, of which there are plenty to look through.

 Galleries 22-24 then cover the simpler organisms, everything from coral to Coleoptera (beetles), with rows of specimens and wall-mounted educational displays.

 And there’s a Japanese spider crab, which was a gift to Emperor Franz Joseph I from Emperor Meiji-Tenno of Japan.
 Because nothing says “fraternal greetings” more effectively than a giant marine crustacean.

 Gallery 24 reflects the quote from biologist JBS Haldane, who figured that any creator must have “an inordinate fondness for beetles“.
 My highlights:

 - Vitrine 86: the Goliath and Hercules beetles (the names offer a clue to what you can expect)

 - Vitrine 88: a whole slew of ladybird beetles showing the numerous spot combinations and designs

 - Vitrine 90: more big beetles, including the Titan beetle and the over-sized mandibles on Macrodontia cervicornis

 - Vitrine 91 (the lower half): Batocera and Rosenbergia beetles that look like something lifted from the Alien films

-Giant over-sized insect models add another little shudder to those of us not totally comfortable with beetles and bugs.
+Giant over-sized insect models add another little shudder to those of us not totally comfortable with bugs and beetles.

 You can pass fairly quickly through each room, pausing for a few highlights, and end with coffee and cake in the sumptuous cafe.

 - The rare art of taxidermy: watch out for a handful of scenes and poses that have won international prizes for their quality

 Anyway, Galleries 25 and 26 introduce sharks and fish, including a very rare West Indian Ocean coelacanth (Latimeria chalumnae), often described as a living fossil since this kind of fish was thought to have become extinct millions of years ago.

 Reptiles and amphibians dominate Galleries 27 and 28.
 The highlights for me:

 - A Komodo dragon – these lizards can reach up to 3m in size and hunt deer